 The diversity of programs offered and the number of participants has gradually increased throughout the years.
 Today, the TCCA serves more than 1,400 individual seniors, caregivers and their families annually.
 In addition, the TCCA offers a county-wide transportation program for isolated seniors to access services locally.
 Scheduled transportation is also provided for out-of-county trips as needed.

 The TCCA strives to provide services to all seniors in Tipton County through a wide array of programs and services through the Covington Senior Center and from other senior centers and gathering places across the county.
-Locales in addition to the Covington Center include Garland and Munford Senior Centers, and Dunlap Retirement Center.
+Locales in addition to the Covington Center include Garland and Munford Senior Centers.

 In 2005, the TCCA graduated from the three-year Program for Non-Profit Excellence offered by the Alliance for Non-Profit Excellence in Memphis, TN